cloudflare/cloudflare-docs/content/load-balancing/understand-basics/load-balancing-components.md

 {{<Aside type="note">}}

-Cloudflare [local traffic management (LTM)](/load-balancing/local-traffic-management/) solution and [origin steering](/load-balancing/understand-basics/traffic-steering/origin-level-steering/) capabilities enable you to also load balance traffic between your origin servers within a data center.
-In this use case, each pool would represent a data center and contain several endpoints that represent your origin servers.
+Cloudflare [local traffic management (LTM)](/load-balancing/local-traffic-management/) solution and [endpoint steering](/load-balancing/understand-basics/traffic-steering/origin-level-steering/) capabilities enable you to also load balance traffic between your servers within a data center.
+In this use case, each pool would represent a data center and contain several endpoints that represent your servers.

 {{</Aside>}}